wchowdhu/udacity-git-ml-engineer-nanodegree/projects/project_sentiment_analysis/README.md

 jupyter notebook <file_name>.ipynb
 ```

 To run and execute all the cells from scratch, you need to create a Jupyter notebook instance in the Amazon Sagemaker service, configure the lifecycle of the notebook, and attache the [Github repository](https://github.com/wchowdhu/udacity-ml-engineer-nanodegree.git) to the instance.
-Once set up, you can run the cells to upload the data and save any model artifacts of the learned model to [AWS S3](https://aws.amazon.com/s3/) service
+Once set up, you can run the cells to upload the data and save any model artifacts of the trained model in [AWS S3](https://aws.amazon.com/s3/) service

 To deploy the model and make the web app interact with the deployed model, you need to implement SageMaker's additional functionalities like Amazon Lambda and API Gateway.
 The structure for the web app is provided in the diagram `Web App Diagram.svg`.